Small Living Room Ideas

 - No matter their size or style, windows enlarge the feel of a room if natural light is allowed to flow in.
 If privacy is not an issue, simply leave windows unadorned.

-- Avoid complicated details such as ruffles and bows for window treatments.
-A lot of frou frou fussiness can make a small space feel even more closed-in.
+- Avoid complicated details like ruffles, swags and bows.
+Too much fussiness can make a small space feel closed-in and dated.

 - Use simple valances, blinds or shades—aim for a clean contemporary look.
 Sheer curtains are another alternative.